Special presents for your friends and loved ones standing beside you on your big day.

 Help your 'maids relax while they prep for your wedding with matching robes in bold, playful prints.
 Get them embroidered in each of their names for a more personal touch.

 For a spa-getaway bachelorette party in Scottsdale, Arizona, this bride gave each of her girlfriends a tote bag, embroidered with the couple's monogram, that held a tumbler, headband, and the resort's spa menu.

-If you’re tying the knot stateside, give your BFFs United Scents of America fragrances ($58 each) that capture the essence of the place where you’ll wed.
-California, Florida, New York, New Jersey, and Texas are out now, with the remaining 45 set to debut soon.
+If you're tying the knot stateside, give your BFFs United Scents of America fragrances ($18 each) that capture the essence of the place where you'll wed.

 Share your favorite family recipes with your closest pals.
 Annotate with recollections to add personal flavor.
 Scan and size recipes and photos with photo-editing software, and print onto card stock.
 Cut to size, and place in tins.
 Wrap tins with a wide band of paper printed with a colorful pattern (scanned vintage kitchen linens work well).

 Photography: Wende LLT.
 Webber6 of 18

 Silk flowers never wilt or fade, which makes them a fitting memento of your wedding.
 Share them with your bridesmaids by making these pretty hair bands.